usedhondacivic/usedhondacivic.github.io/projects/fast_robots/content.md

 ## Brain Surgery on a Car

 Electrically a toy car is very simple.
 My car uses one motor per side, connected to a microcontroller for converting data from a remote control into speed commands.
 For complicated processing and communication, the integrated controller is completely inadequate.
-I replaced it with the beefier [SparkFun Artemis Nano](https://www.sparkfun.com/products/15443) microcontroller, boasting a 48Mhz clock, 1MB flash, 384k RAM, and built in Bluetooth.
+I replaced it with the beefier [SparkFun Artemis Nano](https://www.sparkfun.com/products/15443) microcontroller, boasting a 48Mhz clock, 1MB flash, 384k RAM, and built-in Bluetooth.
 The Artemis provides plenty of clock cycles and greatly simplifies my communication solution.

-To control the motors, I used two [dual channel motor drivers](https://www.digikey.com/en/products/detail/pololu-corporation/2130/10450426), using two channels per motor to get 2.4 A peak current output.
+To control the motors, I used two [dual-channel motor drivers](https://www.digikey.com/en/products/detail/pololu-corporation/2130/10450426), using two channels per motor to get 2.4 A peak current output.
 For sensing, I chose a [9 Degree of Freedom IMU](https://www.mouser.com/ProductDetail/SparkFun/SEN-15335?qs=uwxL4vQweFMcls1MYZT00A%3D%3D) and two [Time of Flight sensors](https://www.pololu.com/product/3415) rated for 4 meters of range.

 The sensor peripherals communicate over I2C with the SparkFun QWIIC connector system.
-QWIIC is a standardized connector specifically for I2C, making prototyping plug and play.
+QWIIC is a standardized connector specifically for I2C, making prototyping plug-and-play.

-After cutting out the included control hardware, I soldered the motor leads into my motor drivers and wired the peripherals into the artemis.
+After cutting out the included control hardware, I soldered the motor leads into my motor drivers and wired the peripherals into the Artemis.
 Two 3.7V 850mAh LiPo batteries provide power, one dedicated to the motors and the other to the control electronics.
 Isolating the power source minimizes electromagnetic interference between the motors and sensors, a common issue when using brushed (or really any) motors.

 ![The car's electronics installed](./assets/car_electronics.jpg)